-A breathtaking archipelago in the centre of the Mediterranean that has withstood turbulent history of occupations by Napoleon, the Romans, the Byzantines and the Arabs, not to mention the bombings by the Axis powers during World War II.
-Malta emerged a victorious and an autonomous country in the 1960s with a George Cross awarded by Britain for her bravery.
-As fascinating as the history is, Malta was extra special to me as it marked yet another large milestone in my expeditions – my 60th country and being hosted by the tourism of the Malta was really an honour.
+A breathtaking archipelago in the center of the Mediterranean that has withstood turbulent history of occupations by Napoleon, the Romans, the Byzantines, and the Arabs, not to mention the bombings by the Axis powers during World War II.
+Malta emerged a victorious and autonomous country in the 1960s with a George Cross awarded by Britain for her bravery.
+As fascinating as the history is, Malta was extra special to me as it marked yet another large milestone in my expeditions – my 60th country and being hosted by the tourism of Malta was really an honor.

 Doors of Malta

 The Green Door

 Secondly, in the list of things to do will be exploring Valletta Malta.
 The city of Valletta is very charming and has everything one can ask for; natural pools, limestone arches, natural fortresses – why would one want to be here?
 Comprising the upper & lower Barakka Gardens, the steep roads bejeweled with beautiful balconies, the Blue Grotto where the cobalt waters put you in a state of calm instantly.
 Visiting the Dingli Cliffs makes for one of the not to miss things to do in Valetta Malta.
 The reason is that here, the sky truly greets the sea along with a spectacular view, the prehistorics at Ghar Dalam, crystal clear and the azuring St Peters Pool and the glorious sandy beaches of Golden Bay, this city will steal your hearts.

 Streets in Valletta

 3. Mdina – one of the major tourist Attractions

 Also known as the silent city, it is definitely one of the best places to visit in Malta.
 This ancient walled city should definitely be Walk around the super gorgeous walkways and eat at the Fontanella Tea Garden.
 This was one of my favorite places in Valletta.